Lee Jae-yong

+Born into the family that controls the Samsung conglomerate, Lee has held various positions in the company since joining Samsung in 1991.
+Lee has consistently ranked among the wealthiest persons in South Korea, with a net worth reaching tens of billions of dollars.
+He has also been named to Forbes’ list of the world’s top 100 billionaries.

 Early life and education

 Lee was born in Washington, D.C., United States to Lee Kun-hee and Hong Ra-hee.

 He attended Kyungbock High School.
-He received his Bachelor of Arts degree in East Asian history from Seoul National University, and his Master of Business Administration degree from Keio University, which is a rival University of his father and grandfather's alma mater Waseda University, Tokyo.
-He attended Harvard Business School and graduated with a Doctor of Business Administration degree.
-Lee is fluent in his native Korean, English, and Japanese.
+He received his Bachelor of Arts degree in East Asian history from Seoul National University, and his Master of Business Administration degree from Keio University, which is a rival university of his father and grandfather's alma mater, Waseda University, Tokyo.
+Lee is fluent in his native language Korean as well as non-native languages such as English and Japanese.

 Career

 1991–present: Career at Samsung

 Lee started working for Samsung in 1991.
-He began serving as Vice President of Strategic Planning and then as "Chief Customer Officer", a management position created exclusively for Lee.
+He began serving as Vice President of Strategic Planning and then as "Chief Customer Officer", a management position created exclusively for Jae-yong.
 His prospects for future company leadership dimmed when his father Kun-hee stepped down as Chairman due to tax evasion.

 In December 2009, however, his succession prospects were revived when Lee became the chief operating officer of Samsung Electronics.

 Since December 2012, he has been vice chairman of Samsung.
 He is one of the main shareholders of Samsung's financial services subsidiary, owning 11 percent of Samsung SDS.
 He has been described as having "been groomed to take over the family firm".